-- 1. The student may- subject solely to prior approval by the board of examiners and the board of examiners of the other programme as part of the programme, choose to take components given by another UM programme, another Dutch university or a foreign university. - 2.
+- 1. The student may- subject solely to prior approval by the board of examiners and the board of examiners of the other programme as part of the programme, choose to take components given by another UM programme. - 2.
 The maximum overall study load of the courses as referred to in paragraph 1 is 30 ECTS. - 3.
-The board of examiners may withhold the approval referred to in paragraph 1 if, in its judgment, the proposed elective is in terms of content similar to components taken previously by the student and would result in duplication.
-If elective components overlap in whole or in part, the board of examiners can decide to limit the contribution of these components towards the final examination by subtracting credits in proportion to the overlap. - 4.
+Students may choose to study the components referred to in 3.10.1 in year 2 only. - 4.
+The board of examiners may withhold the approval referred to in paragraph 1 if, in its judgment, the proposed elective is in terms of content similar to components taken previously by the student and would result in duplication, if they do not contribute to the objectives of the programme, or if they are not at sufficient level.
+If elective components overlap in whole or in part, the board of examiners can decide to limit the contribution of these components towards the final examination by subtracting credits in proportion to the overlap. - 5.
 The board of examiners may formulate guidelines for components elsewhere.
-The guidelines are part of the Rules and Regulations. - 5.
+The guidelines are part of the Rules and Regulations. - 6.
 Approval will not be granted if the student has not met the standard for the Binding Study Advice.